yonibarel2/Software-Project-Workshop/kmeans/kmeans_intro.md

 - The algorithm is finite: $2 < \text{iterations} < k^n$.
 - In some versions (like HW\_1) we set a maximum number of iterations to limit runtime.
 - In each iteration, the SSE decreases or stays the same.
 - For the project: if a cluster becomes empty, keep its centroid from the previous iteration until it gains points again.
 - In each iteration, the SSE decreases or stays the same.
-- For the project: if a cluster becomes empty, keep its centroid from the previous iteration until it gains points again.